-Wild Dog Archives’ vision is that the subcultural artifacts comprising this collection have merit in the ranks of Texas pop culture.
-This history should be preserved for future generations to discover Houston’s underground arts and culture related to its music scenes.
+Wild Dog Archives recognizes that the subcultural artifacts comprising this private collection have merit in the ranks of Texas pop culture and should be preserved for future generations to discover Houston’s underground arts and culture related to its music scenes.

 Wild Dog Archives creates a narrative for Houston Punk through the collected artifacts of Henry Wild Dog, who launched the first anarchopunk fanzine in 1979 chronicling the emergence of the scene in Houston.